Researchers Racing to Find Causes — and Cures — for Alzheimer’s Disease

 “Many cancers were once considered incurable but, by determining pathologies, genetic factors and cell characteristics early in the disease process, researchers have been able to develop effective new therapies for treatment and prevention,” Dr. Loewenstein notes.
 “Insights about early detection will ultimately lead to better disease-modifying treatments for Alzheimer’s.”

-From this simple test, clinicians can determine if a patient has difficulty learning new things, based on a prior learning experience.
-If so, the patient may be at higher risk of developing Alzheimer’s.
-More advanced tests would then be needed.
+From this simple test, clinicians can determine if a patient has difficulty learning new information based on prior learning experience with previously acquired information that represents different categories.
+If so, the patient may be at higher risk of developing Alzheimer’s and require more advanced tests.

 “Many clinics don’t have PET scans and other diagnostic technologies at their disposal, however,” Dr. Loewenstein says.
-“As a university-based medical center, UHealth offers an important distinction for patients—access to all the latest discoveries and technologies.”
+“As a university-based medical center, UHealth offers an important distinction for patients—access to all the latest discoveries and a Clinical Core NIH Center of Excellence that is part of the 1Florida Alzheimer’s Disease Research Center, which is a consortium of Florida institutions that conduct Alzheimer’s research.”

-Another important initiative is being pursued by one of Dr. Loewenstein’s colleagues, Rosie E. Curiel, Psy.D., assistant professor of Psychiatry and Neuropsychology, who is investigating Alzheimer’s disease in underserved populations.
+Dr. Loewenstein’s colleague, Rosie E. Curiel, Psy.D., associate assistant professor of Psychiatry and Neuropsychology, is pursuing another important initiative: Alzheimer’s disease in underserved populations.

 “Dr. Curiel is one of the youngest Hispanic investigators ever funded by the NIH.
 She is developing computerized versions of cognitive assessment tools for diverse ethnic and cultural groups.
 This will help determine which cognitive markers can best predict baseline and longitudinal atrophy in AD-related signature brain regions on MRI.
 The measures will be compared to widely used cognitive outcome measures in current Alzheimer’s disease clinical trials.

-“Ethnic populations have an even greater risk of developing Alzheimer’s, but are totally underrepresented in the research.
-We’re now bringing cutting edge translational and epigenetics research to them,” Dr. Loewenstein says.
+“Certain populations such as African-American and Hispanic/Latino have an even greater risk of developing Alzheimer’s, but are totally underrepresented in the research.
+We’re now bringing cutting-edge translational and epigenetics research to them,” Dr. Loewenstein says.

-The work being done by Drs.
+The work of Drs.
 Loewenstein, Crocco, Curiel, and their colleagues at the Miller School could lead to new therapies to treat and prevent Alzheimer’s disease.

 Nancy Moreland is a regular contributor to UMiami Health News.
 She has written for several major health care systems and the Centers for Disease Control and Prevention.
 Her writing also appears in the Chicago Tribune.